Chapter 12.30

 12.30.010 Impoundment.

-(a) The Nome port director shall have the authority to impound a vessel defined as abandoned or derelict pursuant to this section and which is located within the boundaries of the Nome port.
+(a) The Nome port director shall have the authority to impound a vessel defined as delinquent, derelict or abandoned and which is located within the boundaries of the Nome port.

-(b) A “derelict or abandoned vessel” is any vessel moored or otherwise located within the boundaries of the Nome port which is forsaken, partially submerged, deserted or whose owner fails to contact the port director within seven days after written notice declaring the vessel to be abandoned has been attached to said vessel.
+(c) A “derelict or abandoned vessel” is any vessel moored or otherwise located within the boundaries of the Nome port which is forsaken, partially submerged, deserted or whose owner fails to contact the port director within five days after written notice declaring the vessel to be abandoned has been attached to said vessel.
 (Ord.
+O-12-02-03 § 6, 2012: Ord.
 O-93-6-6 § 1 (part), 1994)

 12.30.020 Record of registration number.